My Guide – A realistic way to lease a new or used car with a poor credit history

 Remember, these checks are carried out before any type of credit history check.

-So, there are no unnecessary credit searches against you unless CVS are reasonably certain they can offer you bad credit leasing.
+So, there are no unnecessary credit searches against you unless Compass Vehicle Services are reasonably certain they can offer you bad credit leasing.
 In my opinion, this is best practice as multiple credit checks in a short period of time can adversely effect your credit history file.